csinva/csinva.github.io/_notes/stat/linear_reg.md

 ## GLS

+- GLMs roughly solve the problem where outcomes are non-Gaussian
+  - mean is related to $w^tx$ through a link function (ex. logistic reg assumes sigmoid)
+  - also assume different prob distr on Y (ex. logistic reg assumes Bernoulli)
 - *generalized least squares regression model*: instead of above assumption, use $E[\epsilon\|X]=0, cov[\epsilon\|X] = G, \: G \in S^K_{++}$
   - covariance formula changes: $cov(\hat{\theta}_{OLS}\|X) = (X^TX)^{-1} X^TGX(X^TX)^{-1}$
   - estimator is the same, but is no longer BLUE - can correct for this: